Agate Table Lamp

 Other versions: Different sizes, colours, other minerals, corals, shells and so on.

-Below are 100% genuine Willy Daro lamps, the pictures were taken from his sons website a couple of years ago.
+Below are 100% genuine Willy Daro lamps, the photos were taken from his sons website a couple of years ago.
 The website no longer exists.
 The company itself ended business in 1987.

-In Willy Daro’s factory worked several people, many lamps are not by his hand, but they are all handmade, off course.
-They also produced lights for other companies.
+In Willy Daro’s factory worked several people, many lamps are not by is hand, but they are all handmade, off course.

-These lamps became popular because at that time the collecting of minerals, gems, fossils, shells and corals boomed.
-In almost each city appeared a store that sold minerals, fossils and corals, and also due to Willy Daro who made these lights famous.
+These lamps became popular because the collecting of minerals, gems, fossils, shells and corals boomed in the 1970s.
+In almost each city appeared a store that sold minerals and fossils.

 Table Lamps made by Willy Daro